shengwu/django-projectbuilder/README.md

   `git push`!
 (Uses git hooks behind the scenes... but you don't need to worry about that, do you?)

-* Two Front-end options, both with CSS Stylesheets and HTML Templates with a lot of swag.
+* Three Front-end options, both with CSS Stylesheets and HTML Templates with a lot of swag.

 ## What you don't have to dread anymore